 What frequencies does Z-Wave use in the UK and is it different from Wi-Fi?

 - Z-Wave networks usually have a greater range than traditional hub-and-spoke arrangements.
-An Alarm Base Station has a range of about 250 feet on an unobstructed path.
+An Alarm Base Station has a range of about 75 metres on an unobstructed path.
 See our wireless range guide here for improving range.

 - Because devices can communicate with each other over multiple paths, their already long range can be extended out even further.

 - Mesh networks are more robust than hub-and-spoke arrangements because signals can be re-routed if one of the connections is lost.

 Note: When setting up a Z-Wave mesh network, the devices that act as extenders or "nodes" of the mesh are only those that plug into a wall.
 Battery-operated devices do not generate enough power to act as a mesh node.
 In the case of the basic devices that come with your Alarm system, it means that your Base Station and Range Extenders will act as mesh “nodes” while your window/door sensors won't extend the Z-Wave signal.

 Another consideration when setting up a Z-Wave mesh network is all Z-Wave devices are compatible with one another and that more repeating nodes may strengthen your network.
 If you're having a problem with a device reaching your Base Station, you can always use a Z-Wave range extender plugged in between the device and the Base Station to help it communicate.